BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Firewalls sometimes do more harm than good.

 When it comes to large, Internet-facing servers, network firewalls add an unnecessary failure point.
-IT and security managers have leaned on stateful packet-filtering and proxy firewalls
+IT and security managers have leaned on stateful packet-filtering and proxy firewalls for so many years that the idea of getting rid of some firewalls borders on heresy -- sometimes, however, you're better off without that firewall.

 Believe it or not, it is possible to improve reliability and strengthen network and host security by turning off a firewall.
 In this tip, we'll offer three pointers that explain why it can be beneficial to live life without a firewall and help ease the transition in your organization.